yosemitebandit/vebsite/content/notes/and-the-pursuit-of-happiness.md

 location = ""
 tags = ["reading"]
 thumbnail = "/img/kalman-paints-a-dancer-thumbnail.jpg"
-title = "and the pursuit of happiness"
+title = "And The Pursuit Of Happiness"

 +++